perellonieto/slides_flach/2023_nightingale/MD/All.md

 ## What ChatGPT is -- and isn't

-- chatGPT = large language model + dialogue model
+- chatGPT = large language model + *dialogue model*
-- different ways to characterise its capabilities
+- ways to think about its capabilities

 ### Not just a large language model